Hendrix-CS/csci150/homework/function-reading.md

 that!
 You will only be depriving yourself of a learning opportunity (not to mention that it is a violation of the academic integrity policy).

-Turn in your answers and evaluations either electronically [via the usual form](https://goo.gl/forms/XsJVafSZLdedQY1M2), or on paper.

 You should consider the code in each exercise separately from the other exercises.